RNA world: Prebiotic RNA synthesis

 Competition between RNA may have favored the emergence of cooperation between different RNA chains, opening the way for the formation of the first protocell.
 Eventually, RNA chains developed with catalytic properties that help amino acids bind together (a process called peptide-bonding).
 These amino acids could then assist with RNA synthesis, giving those RNA chains that could serve as ribozymes the selective advantage.
 The ability to catalyze one step in protein synthesis, aminoacylation of RNA, has been demonstrated in a short (five-nucleotide) segment of RNA.

+In 2014, a group of researchers managed to produce all four components of RNA by simulating an asteroid impact in primordial conditions.
 In March 2015, NASA scientists reported that, for the first time, complex DNA and RNA organic compounds of life, including uracil, cytosine, and thymine, have been formed in the laboratory under conditions found only in outer space, using starting chemicals, like pyrimidine, found in meteorites.
 Pyrimidine, like polycyclic aromatic hydrocarbons (PAHs), may have been formed in red giant stars or in interstellar dust and gas clouds, according to the scientists.
+That same month, researchers were able to produce over 50 aminoacids in a laboratory setting by using only hydrogen sulfide, hydrogen cyanide (presumably produced after outer space meteorites reacted with atmospheric nitrogen) and ultraviolet light.

 In 2018, researchers at Georgia Institute of Technology identified three molecular candidates for the bases that might have formed an earliest version of proto-RNA: barbituric acid, melamine, and 2,4,6-triaminopyrimidine (TAP).
-These three molecules are simpler versions of the four bases in current RNA, which could have been present in larger amounts and could still be forward-compatible with them, but may have been discarded by evolution in exchange for more optimal base pairs.
+These three molecules are simpler versions of the four bases in current RNA, which could have been present in larger amounts and could still be forward-compatible with them but may have been discarded by evolution in exchange for more optimal base pairs.
 Specifically, TAP can form nucleotides with a large range of sugars.
 Both TAP and melamine base pair with barbituric acid.
 All three spontaneously form nucleotides with ribose.

 Evolution of DNA

 One of the challenges posed by the RNA world hypothesis is to discover the pathway by which an RNA-based system transitioned to one based on DNA.
 Geoffrey Diemer and Ken Stedman, at Portland State University in Oregon, may have found a solution.
 While conducting a survey of viruses in a hot acidic lake in Lassen Volcanic National Park, California, they uncovered evidence that a simple DNA virus had acquired a gene from a completely unrelated RNA-based virus.
-Virologist Luis Villareal of the University of California Irvine also suggests that viruses capable of converting an RNA-based gene into DNA and then incorporating it into a more complex DNA-based genome might have been common in the Virus world during the RNA to DNA transition some 4 billion years ago.
+Virologist Luis Villareal of the University of California Irvine also suggests that viruses capable of converting an RNA-based gene into DNA and then incorporating it into a more complex DNA-based genome might have been common in the virus world during the RNA to DNA transition some 4 billion years ago.
 This finding bolsters the argument for the transfer of information from the RNA world to the emerging DNA world before the emergence of the last universal common ancestor.
 From the research, the diversity of this virus world is still with us.